Applications for the 2020-2021 Academic year are now open.

 Richard Henson Biology Endowed Field Trip Fund

-This scholarship is provided to support specific field trip expense related to undergraduate biology research.
+This scholarship is provided to support specific field trip expenses related to undergraduate biology research.
+You can apply here.

 Outside Scholarship Opportunities

-The Udall Foundation awards $5,000 scholarships to sophomore and junior undergrads with a demonstrated commitment to solving environmental issues through policy, science (hard and soft), engineering, architecture, economics, the arts, or any other discipline.
+The Udall Foundation awards $5,000 scholarships to sophomore and junior undergraduates with a demonstrated commitment to solving environmental issues through policy, science (hard and soft), engineering, architecture, economics, the arts or any other discipline.
 Udall Scholars also get to attend the Scholar Orientation in August and are immediately plugged into a growing and active alumni network.

 Consider scholarships offered by the College.
 Visit the college website to see qualifications for each scholarship offered.
 For questions or more information, contact Dr. Dru A. Henson (firstname.lastname@example.org), Senior Associate Dean or visit College of Arts and Sciences scholarships.